shred/a500-bom/content/index.md

 In other words: You might spend a lot of money, and end up with a non-functioning mainboard or a cardboard box full of useless components.

 **Use at your own risk!**

+This project requires electronics experience and soldering skills.
+Failure to do so may result in personal injury or property damage.

 ## Contribute